 The name attribute can be used to override the text displayed in the Name column of the Template Results.
-Similar to the comment attribute above, the name attribute can be given a string with the syntax '<name="<string>">' or can be given a function with the syntax '<name=<function_name>>'.
+Similar to the comment attribute above, the name attribute can be given a string with the syntax '<name="<string>">' or can be given a function with the syntax '<name=<function>>'.
 A name function is similar to a comment function and takes as arguments a variable and returns a string.
+See the Attribute Functions and Inline Expressions section for information on writing custom functions or expressions.
 The following is an example of using the name attribute with a string: